-1. Online Application (link will be active while we are accepting applications)
+1. Online Application (link will be active when applications are being accepted)

 2. Two letters of recommendation from people who know the applicant well.
 At least one letter must come from a high school teacher and the other can be from a teacher, or in exceptional cases, someone else qualified to evaluate the applicant's mathematical and scientific abilities.
 Please give the letter writers the letter writer instruction form.

 3. High school transcript can be emailed by the school to Robin Patterson (email@example.com) OR mailed to the address below:

 The 2020 application deadline was 11:59pm Friday March 6th.
 The next application cycle will begin in early 2021.